edu-xored/tracker/README.md

 ## !!
 Current tasks, and how to contribute !!

-Until we get a functional MVP, all tasks are in the [TODO.md](TODO.md) file.
+Until we get an MVP, all tasks are in the [TODO.md](TODO.md) file.
 If you want to help the project, look at [TODO.md](TODO.md) and provide a pull request for some task from there :)

 When we get MVP, all tasks will be tracked using the project itself (dog-food).